 For the home and community-based waivers providing services to seniors and individuals with disabilities, the commissioner shall establish:

-(2) regular reviews of provider qualifications; and
+(2) regular reviews of provider qualifications, and including requests of proof of documentation; and

 (3) processes to gather the necessary information to determine provider qualifications.